-At Best Mattress Brand, we evaluate and review hundreds of mattresses so you can focus on getting better sleep at night to stay energized and rejuvenated throughout the day.
-Visit us online to find the perfect mattress for you (and possibly your childhood companion).
+We evaluate and review hundreds of mattresses so you can focus on getting better sleep at night to stay energized and rejuvenated throughout the day.
+Visit us to find the best mattress for you (and possibly your childhood companion).

 We surveyed 2,016 Americans about their nighttime companion habits.

-Don’t doze off on properly sharing our content for noncommericial use – just be sure to link your readers back to this page.
+Don’t doze off on properly sharing our content for noncommercial use – just be sure to link your readers back to this page.